meta-web/meta-web/pages/01_Manifesto/04_Example.md

 ### /index.meta {.tag .get}

 Our index page -  META UI view that combines previous views into friendly interface with contact list on a left side and with a contact detail on other side.
-We can achive this behaviour by using embedding of another META UI views.
+We can achieve this behaviour by using embedding of another META UI views.

 Note that we are using exported selection variable from `list.meta` views.